KOSASIH/PromoteOneself/README.md

  - pos.list.players - Let a player list the name of every player
  - pos.list.exempt - Let a player list the name of every exempt player
  - pos.list.signs - Let a player list the id of every sign
+ - pos.list.configs - List all the config file names
  - pos.exempt.* - The root permission for setting a player's exemption status
  - pos.exempt.true - Make a player exempt
  - pos.exempt.temp - Make a player exempt, whilst keeping its data in the promotion tree